EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    Determination of the transformation matrix by mapping the donor on the acceptor channel.

 To retrieve the transformation matrix, which translates single molecule localizations in one channel onto the other, we first used *Deep-LASI* to generate a map.
-For this, we loaded the file *calib20140402_0.tif* from the calibration folder into the software.
-In the first step (:numref:`fig_calibration`, A), we read in the data from the **yellow** channel (which is on the right half of the movie) into the first channel.
+For this, we loaded the calibration file *calib20140402_0.tif* into the software. |br|
+In the first step (:numref:`calibration`, A), we read in the data from the **yellow** channel (which is on the right half of the movie) into the first channel.
 For this we loaded the movie via :code:`Open File > Mapping > Create New Map > 1st channel`. *Deep-LASI* can handel input data with full and halved field of views.
 We choose the right half of the camera for the yellow data and confirm.
-In the second step (:numref:`fig_calibration`, B), we load the data for the red channel via :code:`Open File > Mapping > Create New Map > 2nd channel` and choose the left half of the camera.
+In the second step (:numref:`calibration`, B), we load the data for the red channel via :code:`Open File > Mapping > Create New Map > 2nd channel` and choose the left half of the camera.

 .. figure:: ./../../figures/examples/Static_Twoc_Sub_Figure_2_Hellekamp_DL_Map.png
    :width: 700
    :alt: Workflow to create a map between both channels
    :align: center
-   :name: fig_calibration
+   :name: calibration

     Workflow to create a map between both detection channels

-After loading the data, *Deep-LASI* shows the averaged image for each detection channel separately and automatically detects single emitters (:numref:`fig_calibration`, C).
+After loading the data, *Deep-LASI* shows the averaged image for each detection channel separately and automatically detects single emitters (:numref:`calibration`, C).
 Using the slider the below the two images, the numbers of localization and potential mis-localizations can be adopted.
 We chose Channel 2 (red camera) as reference, i.e., *Deep-LASI* warps the image from the *yellow* channel onto the *red* detection channel.
-The results is afterwards shown in a side-by-side image, which depict the overlay of both channels before and after the mapping (:numref:`fig_calibration`, D).
-Lastly, we're only left with saving the generated map via :code:`Open File > Mapping > Save Map`.
+The results is afterwards shown in a side-by-side image, which depict the overlay of both channels before and after the mapping (:numref:`calibration`, D).
+Lastly, we're left with saving the generated map via :code:`Open File > Mapping > Save Map`.

 .. _extraction1:
 Trace Extraction